KnudsenMorten/ClientInspectorV2-DeploymentKit/README.md

 [Click here to see the security separate with 2 Azure app's](#azure-rbac-security-adjustment-separation-of-permissions-between-log-ingestion-and-tabledcr-management)

-You can configure the parameters according to you needs.
-Please go to [deployment section](#Deployment of ClientInspector (v2) environment)

 ## Introduction - ClientInspector
 **ClientInspector** can be used to collect lots of great information of from your **Windows clients** - and send the data to **Azure LogAnalytics Custom Tables**.